BORN ON THE REZ

 BORN ON THE REZ is the first in a series of singles to be released in support of the Native Children's Survival #Honor1851Treaty campaign.
 Produced by Don Was, the single features Grammy Award winning artists, engineers, and Water Protectors including the legendary Kris Kristofferson and Dennis Banks.
 BORN ON THE REZ was written by Robby Romero at Oceti Sakowin Camp on 1851 Treaty Land at Standing Rock.

-Dakota Romero’s beautifully haunting debut recording of the classic traditional song LA LLORONA (English: Weeping Woman) commemorates the Day of the Dead (Spanish: Día de Muertos).
+Dakota Romero’s beautifully haunting debut recording of the culturally iconic song LA LLORONA (English: Weeping Woman) commemorates the Day of the Dead (Spanish: Día de Muertos).
 Her performance is dedicated to the memory of her Grandmother, Ida Mae Aragon aka Rita Rogers.

 WHO'S GONNA SAVE YOU | DELUXE EDITION